 Other things to know about amylin analogs

-Amylin analogs are meant for people with T2D who are already taking insulin at mealtimes.
-If insulin does not control your blood sugar, your doctor may suggest also taking an amylin analog.
+Amylin analogs are meant for people with diabetes who are already taking insulin at mealtimes.
 You will still need to take insulin as prescribed by your doctor.
-However, you must take insulin and the amylin analog separately and avoid mixing them.1
+However, you must take insulin and the amylin analog separately and avoid mixing them.2

 Before you start taking an amylin analog, tell your doctor:

 - If you are allergic to any ingredients in amylin analogs

 - If you have any other health conditions (especially gastroparesis)